Upgrading Windows client software automatically

 Step 3: Restart the device after upgrade

 The device must be restarted after the upgrade.
 By default, the clients restart after installation.
-You can configure the restart options in the Device Integrity policy to control how the clients in a group restart after the client upgrade.
+You can configure the restart options in the System policy to control how the clients in a group restart after the client upgrade.

 Step 4: Verify that the client software installed correctly

 After the upgrade completes, you can check the version to confirm a successful upgrade in one of the following ways:

 - In the cloud console, go toDevices > Device Groups, select the appropriate group from the list.
 SelectShow Filters, and then filter the list by version.